LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 and optionally implementing authentication and authorization.
 That example implements "secure invocation" (See Glossary in readme.md) which is generally **very** important.

 TODO: I think going into this much depth about the next example detracts from the readability of this section.
 The next example should only be briefly alluded to in a short sentence to address the security concern but no terms only relevant to example two should be introduced here.
 SUGGESTION: "In the next example, we will demonstrate a more secure approach that restricts execution to predefined functions and can include authentication and authorization." or: "We address this in 02quickauth by introducing safeguards that restrict execution to predefined functions and can include authentication and authorization."
 This would be tacked onto the previous paragraph rather than stand on its own.
+This also makes clear that this is a limitation of the present example not a limitation on q or the load balancer itself.

+TODO: Perhaps could to be more clear about the learning outcomes of this example.
+This goes for all examples.
+It would help the reader tune into the right information as they go.
+Example Phrase: "This example introduces the basics of client-server interaction in Q, while subsequent examples will demonstrate how MServe enables secure and scalable request handling."

 ## About the Files

 **qs.q**: Simple client used for examples 1-3 ("quickstart client").
 **qsvr.q**: Simple servant used for this demo ("quick server").
 **mserve_np.q**: Symlink to the mserve load balancer at the root of the repo.

+TODO: Would it be useful to point to resources for learning more about implementation of this functionality in native Q (qs.q, qsvr.q)?
+And to clarify that precise purpose of each script:

+- qs.q Sends requests and receives responses (client-side logic).
+- qsvr.q processes requests and executes functions (server-side logic).
+- mserve_np.q routes requests and balances load across multiple qsvr.q instances.

+Perhaps link to https://code.kx.com/q/basics/ipc/ for implementing server - client communication without a load balancer.

 ## To Do and Observe